Repent Alien Jones!

 (0) Grrrr!
 Just noticed the ad-blocker and privacy plugins are suppressing WordPress photo captions and some of the embedded videos.
 So now I have to put the captions in the text and hope the formatting makes sense.
 Oh Lord give me strength!

-(1) Matt Thorn’s blog is curiously down/ and/ or looks like it has been grabbed by a troll trying to sell foreign exchange trading tips.
-See this Japan Times post for a precis of his argument: http://www.japantimes.co.jp/community/2015/01/11/voices/need-talk-japan-english/ So I might be outlander-complaining.
+(1) Rachel Matt Thorn’s blog is curiously down/ and/ or looks like it has been grabbed by a troll trying to sell foreign exchange trading tips.
+See this Japan Times post for a precis of their argument: http://www.japantimes.co.jp/community/2015/01/11/voices/need-talk-japan-english/ So I might be outlander-complaining.
 No way, I am trying to SAVE Japan from the scourge of fake weak coffee that is at best a misapprehension of an American mistake, at worse a furreign corporate plot!

 (2) Mountain Dew is made by a special process that absorbs ambient room heat so that it is always tepid.
 The Canadian version is not jacked with extra caffeine.